-This 15 days were quickly extended until further notice.
+These 15 days were quickly extended until further notice.

 And on Sunday 21 March, they now moved to close everything except supermarkets and convenience stores for the foreseeable future.

-But as the number of cases of coronavirus are quickly growing in the country, most of Thailand is now in the same situation as Bangkok with most businesses close and people asked to stay inside.
+But as the number of cases of coronavirus is quickly growing in the country, most of Thailand is now in the same situation as Bangkok with most businesses close and people asked to stay inside.